ishubin/schemio/docs/Scripting.md

 Local variables
 ----------------
 You may want to isolate your local variables to the scope of your function, loop or if statement.
-For such cases you should use `local` keyword:
+For such cases you should use `let` keywords:

 ```
 name = 'John'

 func someFunc() {
-    local name
+    let name
     name = 'Sara'
     log(someVar)
 }